oguska/php-login-advanced/README.md

 If you look into the code and at the file/folder-structure everything should be self-explaining.

-*Please note: This version is not maintained anymore.
-The php-login project will focus on developing the [Professional MVC Version](https://github.com/panique/php-login) and highly recommends you to also use that version.*

 ## Useful links

 - [How to use PDO](http://wiki.hashphp.org/PDO_Tutorial_for_MySQL_Developers)